QuNB-Repo/DLCheM/README.md

 	            script.
 	pca -       folder containing all PCA results for the many trained models schnet-package-install
+	trained_models - folder which saves all the trained_models after training is done

 bpy-battery_project --> work in searching for optimal bpy battery properties using machine learning algorithms
 	autocombinatorial - folder containing the script for autocombinatorial generation of new bpy molecules